hjarve/fullstackopen/part4/bloglist/README.md

 mongoose-unique-validator: library for validations

+jsonwebtoken:  library that allows to generate JSON web tokens.

 ## dev dependency:
 nodemon: nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.